Pseudozoid/gitdash/README.md

 - **Download stats text**
 - **Download screencap**

-## If Something Looks Off
+## Troubleshooting

 - Add a token if totals seem too low.
-- Try reloading if GitHub rate limits are hit.
+- Reload if GitHub rate limits are hit.
 - Some profiles may show limited commit info if recent public activity is low.

-## File
+## Project Structure

-- `github-dashboard.html` - complete app in one file
+- `index.html` - production entrypoint for the published app